testvon/alecsatin.github.io/_posts/2017-02-05-crow-and-kitten-are-friends.md

   video:
     id: 1JiJzqXxgxo?rel=0
     provider: youtube
-excerpt:  "Videos like this give us a small picture of what it will be like in the new heavens and the new earth, when all fear is removed from man and animal.
-More than 10 million views on Youtube."
+excerpt:  "Videos like this give us a small picture of what it will be like in the new heavens and the new earth, when all fear is removed from man and animal."
 ---

 Videos like this give us a small picture of what it will be like in the new heavens and the new earth, when all fear is removed from man and animal.